Railsmania/scripts/foundation/rails_hello_world.md

 bundle exec rails server
 command

-Now we can reopen a browser tab to the our project tab and there we can see our first Hello World webpage through Ruby on Rails!
+Now we can reopen a browser tab to our project tab and there we can see our first Hello World webpage through Ruby on Rails!

 That’s all for this lesson, we encourage you to explore the other files